Skip to content

 What is Cortisol? – An Overview of the Stress Hormone

-Cortisol, often referred to as the "stress hormone", is produced in the adrenal cortex and plays a central role in responding to stressful situations.
-During periods of stress, cortisol levels rise to make the body alert and release energy reserves—an adaptation that was crucial for survival in human evolution to quickly respond to threats.
+Cortisol, often referred to as the "stress hormone", is produced in the adrenal cortex and plays a central role in the response to stressful situations.
+During stress phases, cortisol levels rise to make the body alert and release energy reserves – an adaptation that was crucial for survival in human evolution to quickly respond to threats.

 Test cortisol